Keyed Car and Vandalism Insurance Claims

 - Does the damage cost more than your deductible?

 - Where do you want to get your car repaired?

 - What is a good phone number to reach you?

 It is important to answer the questions as completely and as accurately as possible.
 If you don’t know an answer to one of these questions, make sure you figure it out before you file the claim.

 Vandalism is a type of claim that almost always requires an adjuster to look at the damage.
 Unfortunately, both vandalism and theft claims are commonly filed fraudulently.
 Insurance adjusters always carefully document vandalism claims looking for warning signs of potential fraud.

 4. Determine if you have car rental coverage.

 Car rental can be paid out when your vehicle is in the shop for repairs but only if you have coverage on your policy.
-Some policies give you an automatic coverage without purchasing it.
-It is usually a low dollar amount but every bit helps.
+Some policies give you automatic coverage without purchasing it.
+It is usually a low dollar amount, but every bit helps.
 An example of automatic coverage limits is $15 a day for up to $30.
-If you purchased coverage you can determine your limits by looking at your declaration page or calling your insurance agent.
+If you purchased coverage, you could determine your limits by looking at your declaration page or calling your insurance agent.

 5. Take your vehicle in for repair.